emilypx/appfair.github.io/index.md

 ### Are App Fair apps notarized?

 Although App Fair apps are signed, sandboxed, and utilize the hardened runtime, they are not automatically notarized during the fairground's `integrate-release` phases.
-Notarization requires a paid developer subscription (and the ongoing acceptance of terms & conditions) and is therefore incompatible with the free & open nature of the App Fair.
+Notarization requires a recurring paid developer subscription (and the ongoing acceptance of terms & conditions) and is therefore incompatible with the free & fair nature of the App Fair.

 If you have a paid developer subscription, you are free to notarize the App Fair release binaries for your app yourself, which will enable you to distribute the same binary both via **App Fair.app** catalog browser application and via other distribution channels.